tmdelrosario/codingChallengeEndpoint/README.md

 - put the data model into object
 - return object to JSON format

+ADDED FUNCTION
+- returns all user with specific payment list when no ID is returned.

 DATA USED:
 - Local DB
 - Tables with stored procedure and Entity Framework calling on API